GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-neo4j/docs/README.md

 ### Known limitations

-- This is not implemented in the Text writer since order by operations do not work well in Beam SQL
+- This is not implemented in the Text writer since order by operations do not work well in Beam SQL.
 - For any one label, insertion parallelism will be limited by parameter, but these will accumulate over many nodes.
 This is by design currently.

 ### Roadmap

 - Support for reading data from other non-SQL sources including Avro, Parquet, and MongoDb
 - Support for reading data from other SQL based sources including Spanner and Postgres
 - Support for auditing writes to Parquet on GCS
 - Supporting join transformations inside the job
 - Support for write back to Neo4j